 Students arriving with a previously earned pilot license will be awarded the credit or clock hour equivalent to that listed in the program requirements.
-If the pilot license was earned in another country and is not to the Federal Aviation Administration Standards, the student will be required to apply for a FAA Letter of Authenticity before any transfer will be credited.
-Should additional time be required to meet the FAA requirements for this license these hours will be at the expense of the student but will be in addition to the remaining required flight hours needed.
+If the pilot license was earned in another country and is not to the Federal Aviation Administration Standards, the student will be required to apply for an FAA Letter of Authenticity before any transfer will be credited.
+Should additional time be required to meet the FAA requirements for this license, these hours will be at the expense of the student but will be in addition to the remaining required flight hours needed.

-For those students arriving with an FAA written exam completed, the students will be scheduled an interview with the Chief Pilot for evaluation of prior training.
+Students arriving with an FAA written exam completed will be scheduled for an interview with the Chief Pilot to evaluate their prior training.